serhii-chernenko/valet-plus/readme.md

     --opensearch-timeout=15
 ```

-For <= 2.4.5 version with Elasticsearch 7:
+For <= 2.4.5 version with Elasticsearch:

 ```shell
 bin/magento setup:install \